 A Semantic Survey of Emotions spans the artmaking and neuroscience practices of Marcos Lutyens and Richard Cytowic to inform the development of The Main Museum.
 By completing a survey (or two), each about a minute in length to finish, participants will not only supply data to the museum that will inform its future organizing, building, and conceptual framework, but that will be used as the material for a new work of photographic art by Lutyens in collaboration with Cytowic.
 The form of the project is open-ended to accommodate the results, but may include a performance, a talk, an installation, a film, or some other expression we do not yet know.

-The surveys draw upon Cytowic’s expertise in synesthesia, or the phenomenon of paired senses (e.g. tasting color), and Lutyens’s past work in the art exploring psychology and utilizing surveys.
+The surveys draw upon Cytowic’s expertise in synesthesia, or the phenomenon of paired senses (e.g. tasting color), and Lutyens’s past work in the art exploring psychology and utilizing surveys through landscape and portraiture.
 Lutyens’s partnership with The Main is part of an ongoing, open-ended conversation about the potentiality of the museum.IN ENGLISH EN ESPAÑOL

 ABOUT MARCOS LUTYENS

 Marcos Lutyens’s practice has centered on the investigation of consciousness to engage the visitor’s embodied experience of art.
 His investigations have included research with social groups, such as the third-gender Muxhe, Raeilians, synaesthetes, border migrants, space engineers, and mental architects to explore how unconscious mind-sets shift across cultures and backgrounds.